 Some say I am more irritable now.
 I am not sure if brain surgery has anything to do with it or it may be caused by other factors such as stressful people or reading the news.
 I also get tired more easily.

 Again, I am not sure if it has anything to do with the surgeries or just normal signs of aging.
 It has changed my outlook in life in the sense that I cannot see well into the far future.

 I am 18 months post-craniotomy now.
 My last scan was clear.
 I am now aneurysm-free, but a routine brain scan is still required every 6 to 12 months.
 My neurosurgeon said that I may have to be followed possibly for the rest of my life, since I am young and a lot can happen if I plan to live 40 to 50 more years.
 I look at these brain scans as sort of a “renewal of contract” on life.

-Surviving 2 aneurysms is not an easy thing.
-As a brain aneurysm survivor, what message do you have for other people who might be in a similar situation?
+Surviving 2 ruptured aneurysms is not an easy thing.
+As a subarachnoid hemorrhage survivor, what message do you have for other people who might be in a similar situation?

 I survived 4 aneurysms and 2 surgeries.
 It’s difficult to give specific tips.
 Most people do not know they have an aneurysm until it ruptures.
 A CT-Angiogram with contrast, MR-Angiogram or Four-Vessel Angiogram are scans to find out if one is harboring an unruptured aneurysm.

 You cannot request for these tests outright like you would do a mammogram or pap smear.
 These are not part of the routine annual physical exam.